Archive Is Twitch Safe for Kids? What Parents Need to Know

 Watch Livestreams

-While Twitch mainly focuses on streaming video games, streamers are free to broadcast anything if it doesn’t violate the platform’s terms of service.
-On Twitch, a streamer’s content should not include the following:
+While Twitch mainly focuses on streaming video games, streamers are free to broadcast anything if it doesn’t violate the platform’s community guidelines.
+On Twitch, a streamer’s activities should not include inappropriate content such as:

 • Violence or gore